vijaybalebail/In-memory-workshop/In_memory/sqlDev/InmemoryPOC.md

 Run #  01 ran in 0  seconds
 Run #  02 ran in .02  seconds
 ````
-The query that had taken 28 seconds earlier in memory takes less than 1 millisecond InMemory and 20 millisecond from buffer.
+The query that had taken 28 seconds earlier when doing direct path load query.
+InMemory takes about 20 millisecond to get data from Buffer compared to less than a millisecond for InMemory Materilized view.
-This feature is powerful and should be make use of where possible.
+MVs with query rewrite is powerful as a feature.
+But when these MVs are inmemory the performance is much more.

 For more information about this, check out Oracle **[documentation.](https://docs.oracle.com/en/database/oracle/oracle-database/19/dwhsg/basic-query-rewrite-materialized-views.html#GUID-DB76286B-8557-446B-A6CC-BC987C378076)**

+## Result Caching and InMemory

+We saw that materialized views can rewrite any SQL queries that use the underlying join condition or aggregation, Result Caching is a layer above this.
+This can save the result at a SQL statement level and for each bind value.
+This can run over MATERIALIZED views or just over Tables.